marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/run-time-target-specification.rst

 .. function:: bool TARGET_HANDLE_OPTION (struct gcc_options *opts, struct gcc_options *opts_set, const struct cl_decoded_option *decoded, location_t loc)

-  This hook is called whenever the user specifies one of the target-specific options described by the .opt definition files (see :ref:`options`).
+  This hook is called whenever the user specifies one of the target-specific options described by the :samp:`.opt` definition files (see :ref:`options`).
 It has the opportunity to do some option-specific processing and should return true if the option is valid.
 The default definition does nothing but return true.